ISISNeutronMuon/SScanSS-2/README.md

 2. Install dependencies

         pip install -r requirements.txt
-   For Windows, NLopt 2.6.1 from pip does not work so use unofficial wheel from [here](https://1drv.ms/u/s!AlJlOaoZ278jhKxHb-kt2GI14mYN7Q?e=6UzQSq).
 3. Add the following line in **main.py** after the ``import sys`` statement

         import os